dustinpfister/blog_posts/_posts/linux-bash-script-parameters-named.md

 ## 2 - getopts and a while loop

 The getopts can be used in a while loop with a case statement.
 That is that there can be this while loop where I am looping calling the getopts command each time.
-On each loop the variable that I set with the getopts command will be updated with the current option name, and the /$OPTARG variable will be updated with the current argument for the current option if it is that kin d of option.
+On each loop the variable that I set with the getopts command will be updated with the current option name, and the \$OPTARG variable will be updated with the current argument for the current option if it is that kin d of option.

 ```bash
 #!/bin/bash